We have put some pointers together to help you make sure that your artwork files are correctly setup for printing your

 Please note: If you opt out of Pre-print Checking, your job will not be checked and will go through our automated pre-press system.
 It will not be seen by 'human eyes' before it is on press, by which time it will either be too late, or very expensive, to correct!

-A Quiet Border is the distance you should allow from the edge of your finished page size for text, diagrams or images not going to bleed.
+A Safe Zone Area is the distance you should allow from the edge of your finished page size for text, diagrams or images not going to bleed.
 The reason for the border is again the tolerance in cutting.
 If you have a design where the text runs to the very edge, then any cutting deviation will result in some of your text being cut off!!

-With a very small Quiet Border, even the smallest cutting deviation could result in the finished job looking uneven.
-We recommend a Quiet Border where there is no text etc. at least 5mm around the edges of your job.
+With a very small Safe Zone, even the smallest cutting deviation could result in the finished job looking uneven.
+We recommend a Safe Zone where there is no text etc. at least 5mm around the edges of your job.

 When creating your PDF it is important to specify that fonts used should be embedded.
 This is normally a tick box in the PDF export area of the programme or an option in an external PDF creator.
 If fonts are not embedded this can lead to unwanted font substitutions and reject print.